srinivasrepo/GIT-COMMANDS/README.md

-git merge branch-name : (to merge branch with master), git reset or git reset --hard first-five-letters-of-commit-id: (to reset back to before the commit permanently i.e alter existing history), git revert : ( creates the new commit that undoes the previous commit  i.e adds new history, it doesn't modify existing history Eg: git revert HEAD~2) git remote : (to check what remote source you are in i.e origin or branch), git remote -v  : (to check git url) git status : ( to show what files have changed in local repository while comparing it to the remote repository ) git diff : ( to show the changed files changed text i.e (git status files) the changed files changed text in green color while comporing to past text in red color )
+git merge branch-name : (to merge branch with master), git reset or git reset --hard first-five-letters-of-commit-id: (to reset back to before the commit permanently i.e alter existing history), git revert : ( creates the new commit that undoes the previous commit  i.e adds new history, it doesn't modify existing history Eg: git revert HEAD~2) git remote : (to check what remote source you are in i.e origin master or branch), git remote -v  : (to check git url) git status : ( to show what files have changed in local repository while comparing it to the remote repository ) git diff : ( to show the changed files changed text i.e (git status files) the changed files changed text in green color while comporing to past text in red color )